nginx/agent/README.md

 - Remote management: Easily control and configure NGINX instances remotely.
 - Real-time metrics: Monitor and analyze performance data for NGINX and the underlying operating system.

-Discover more advanced features and capabilities by visiting: [Try NGINX One: Free Enterprise Trial](https://www.f5.com/trials/nginx-one).
+Discover more advanced features and capabilities by visiting [Try NGINX One: Free Enterprise Trial](https://www.f5.com/trials/nginx-one).

 # Installation